 What makes the truth true?

-Asking people on the street (the above-mentioned question) and collecting the answers which would be used to create a visual.
+Asking people on the street (the above-mentioned question) and collecting the answers.
+These would be then used to create a visual outcome.

 Not feasible because of the current Lockdown situation and the scale of the project.